 As to the disciples being this good soil: they must also mature and spread new seeds.
 For they are first, they are the disciples.
 They will become like the mustard plant moving into every field.
 They must become this good fruit that will abound to yield an increasing crop.
 A grave responsibility has been imparted.
 On a personal level, this part of the private message must have given them pause to consider, just as we may now consider ourselves in the same context.

 By planting a good seed Messiah Jesus reveals the most practical aspects of the Way.
 Parable combined with simplicity seems the teaching method.
-He explains cause and effect with simple but accurate examples, giving structure to the thought.
-He essentially tells us how to build the mind, the enlightened godly mind he extolls.
+He explains cause and effect with simple but accurate examples, giving structure to the thought; he essentially tells us how to build the mind, the enlightened godly mind he extolls.

 Jesus said: If you bring forth what is within you [spirit], what you bring forth will save you.
 If you do not bring forth what is within you, what you do not bring forth will destroy you.
 (Saying 70), Gospel of Thomas.